 INCA is the association of the UK’s non-incumbent digital infrastructure operators – the Altnets.
 INCA’s members provide services in both urban and rural areas with a variety of business models – passive fibre infrastructure only, vertically integrated operators, hybrid fibre and wireless operators, fixed wireless providers, community-owned networks.

 INCA’s members include CityFibre, Hyperoptic, Gigaclear, B4RN, ITS Technology Group, UK Broadband, Airband, Vodafone, Sky, Calix, Tratos, Adtran, Wireless Infrastructure Group, Emtelle, Cambium, HellermanTyton.

 Established in 1998, the Swedish Local Fibre Alliance (Svenska Stadsnätsföreningen), is a non-profit-making trade association.
-Members are mainly local authorities and companies which own or operate (mostly FTTH based) communications networks that are accessible and open by everyone.
-It also has members in the operator and supplier areas of the telecommunications and data communications sectors.
-Close contact between the different stakeholders in the sector is important to facilitate demand driven services to end users.
+Members are mainly local authorities and companies which own or operate (mostly FTTH based) communications networks that are accessible and open to everyone.
+The Swedish Local Fibre Alliance also has members in the operator and supplier areas of the telecommunications and data communications sectors.
+Close contact between the different stakeholders in the sector is important to facilitate demand-driven services to end users.